-Digital mammography takes an electronic X-ray image of the breast and stores it directly in a computer.
+Digital mammogram takes an electronic X-ray image of the breast and stores it directly in a computer.
 The image produced is used to find tumors and to help tell the difference between non-cancerous (benign) and cancerous (malignant) disease.

-What are the benefits of Digital Mammography?
+What are the benefits of Digital Mammogram?

 Digital mammography uses less radiation than film mammography.
 Digital mammography allows improvement in image storage and transmission because images can be stored and sent electronically.
 Radiologists also can use software to help interpret digital mammograms.